dynatrace-ace-services/DIY_Automate_Business_Analytics_with_DQL/README.md

 (with solutions)
 1) Calculate the payment delay

-- With 2 lookups through 3 datasources
+- with 1 DQL request through 3 datasources

 3) Calculate the SLO